New College of Interdisciplinary Arts and Sciences policies

 Each student is required to select a major from among the programs offered by the New College of Interdisciplinary Arts and Sciences.

-No credit is granted toward fulfilling major or minor requirements in any upper-division course in the subject field of the major unless the grade in that course is at least a “C” (2.00).
-Normally, a passing grade (“Y”, for satisfactory) needs confirmation that it is equivalent to a “C” (2.00) or better.
+No credit is granted toward fulfilling major or minor requirements in any upper-division course in the subject field of the major unless the grade in that course is at least a "C" (2.00).
+Normally, a passing grade ("Y," for satisfactory) must be confirmed to be equivalent to a "C" (2.00) or higher.

 General electives